-- 9/• He shakes a bell to ring it, and shares his enjoyment. - 9/• He looks between objects and people to share interest. - q/∞ He's wary of strangers. - 9/ He plays social games like peekaboo, claps his hands in imitation, and gives things to others.
+- \$\sqrt{\Phi}\$ He looks between objects and people to share interest. - He plays social games like peekaboo, claps his hands in imitation, and gives things to others.

 5. Visual behaviour

 - He looks at and pokes at 1 mm objects using his index finger. - He visually follows moving toys across the room.